 Japanese mint is used in Asian cooking, such as Thai and Chinese dishes.

-Mint in Recipes
+Quick Mint Recipes

 Back home mint is delicious tossed with fresh peas and broad beans and served alongside new potatoes and a knob of butter.
 The freshly harvested leaves can be snipped into fruit salads and rice dishes or adding to a marinade for chicken or fish.
 Why not make a sweet pesto with fresh mint leaves?
 Pesto is most commonly made with basil leaves, however any herb can be used and adds a different dimension to the pesto.